adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 These are the steps for upholding our community’s standards of conduct.

 1. Any member of the community may report any situation that violates the Adafruit CircuitPython Code of Conduct.
-All reports will be reviewed and investigated, and will result in a response that is deemed necessary and appropriate to the circumstances.
+All reports will be reviewed and investigated.
+2. If the behavior is an egregious violation, the community member who committed the violation may be banned immediately, without warning.
-2. Moderators will first respond to such behavior with a warning.
+3. Otherwise, moderators will first respond to such behavior with a warning.
-3. We have a soft "three strikes" policy - we are willing to give a user the chance to change their behavior.
-However, how the user respond to the warning is important - it will determine whether or not the user receives further chances.
+4. Moderators follow a soft "three strikes" policy - the community member may be given another chance, if they are receptive to the warning and change their behavior.
-4. If the user is receptive to the warning and changes their behavior, they will be given another chance.
-5. If the user is unreceptive or unreasonable when warned by a moderator, or the warning goes unheeded, they may be banned for a first or second offense.
+5. If the community member is unreceptive or unreasonable when warned by a moderator, or the warning goes unheeded, they may be banned for a first or second offense.
+Repeated offenses will result in the community member being banned.
-6. If the behavior is an egregious violation, the user may be banned immediately, without warning.

 ## Scope